restimel/touchSnakes/README.md

 ## Improvement

 It is a one day game.
 So there must be lot of cool stuff to add.
-I will probably add somes but if you want to contribute feels free to do it and send me your great work!
+I will probably add somes but if you want to contribute feel free to do it and send me your great work!